 - the steps taken to ensure that the minimum standards will be met at the next evaluation.

 If a student cannot meet the minimum cumulative standards within one period of enrollment, an appeal may NOT be approved without the submission of a completed academic plan.
 The academic plan must demonstrate how the student will meet the SAP standards by a specific point in time.
 If the student deviates from the academic plan, financial aid eligibility will be suspended.

-In order to be eligible for financial aid for a semester in which financial aid has been suspended, an appeal must be approved prior to or during that semester.
-To ensure that an appeal is reviewed, students must submit their appeal no later than two weeks prior to the end of the semester.
-Appeals will NOT be considered for a semester that has already ended.
+In order to be eligible for financial aid for a semester or term in which financial aid has been suspended, an appeal must be approved prior to or during that semester or term.
+To ensure that an appeal is reviewed, students must submit their appeal no later than two weeks prior to the end of the semester or term.
+Appeals will NOT be considered for a semester or term that has already ended.
 It is the responsibility of the student to pay all outstanding balances on his/her account while waiting for an appeal decision.
 Regardless of the appeal decision, students are responsible for any late fees incurred.